How to Make Mud in Minecraft and How to Use It

 Drying mud blocks so they turn into clay in Minecraft

-With that, you now know where to find mud or how to make it in Minecraft.
+With that, you know how to get mud in Minecraft.
 We have also explained its various uses in the game.
-Did our guide help you get ahold of this block?
-If your answer is “yes”, then don’t forget to share your experience with our readers in the comments below!
+Did our guide help you get a hold of this block?
+If your answer is “yes”, then don’t forget to share your experience in the comments below.

 Can you turn mud into dirt?